Skip to main content

 📄

-Note: Like all the stories I share, this is a real memory from my personal experience.
-I typically share just small pieces to keep the examples short and real.
+Like all the stories I share, this is a real memory from my own experiences.
+I share just small pieces to keep the examples short.

 Past tense writing

-It still bothers me how I confiscated weapons from Iraqi civilians who hadn’t committed any crimes.
+It still bothers me how I confiscated weapons from Iraqi civilians who hadn’t done anything wrong.
 I remember one guy in particular.
 He was just another middle-aged Iraqi local passing through our checkpoint.
-I used my limited Arabic to ask him if he had any weapons in his car.
-He shook his head no. I asked him to open the glove compartment, he seemed confused and nervous.
-That’s when I noticed the barrel of a rifle sticking out from under the passenger seat.
-I remember thinking, ‘Ahh shit c’mon dude, why not just say something?’.
-The old man didn’t seem like a threat but I couldn’t take any chances.
+I used my limited Arabic to ask if he had any weapons in his car.
+He shook his head no. I asked him to open the glove compartment, but he seemed confused and nervous.
+That’s when I noticed the barrel of a rifle poking out from under the passenger seat.
+I remember thinking, "Ahh shit, c’mon dude... why not just say something?"
+The old man didn’t seem like a threat, but I couldn’t take any chances.
 I pointed my rifle at him and called to my squad leader for backup.
-It was uncomfortable to watch him get increasingly worried because in my gut I didn't sense he was a "bad guy".
-He looked like he was a father.
-It didn't occur to me until later that I was possibly depriving him of a way to protect his family.
+It was uncomfortable to watch him get increasingly worried because, in my gut, I didn't sense he was a 'bad guy'.
+He looked like a father.
+It didn't hit me until later that I might’ve been taking away his ability to protect his family.
 I just couldn't risk him using that weapon against one of my team.

 Rewritten into present tense (First-person view)

 A car is pulling up to me at the checkpoint.
 Looks like another Iraqi local.
 Middle-aged, male.
-I lean my head head down to the passenger side window, point to my M4 and ask, “ayu 'aslihatin?” <any weapons?> .
-He shakes his head no. I point to the glove compartment and say, “Aiftah hadha”, <open this> he seems confused.
-My eyes scan around waiting for him to respond—wait, what is that?
-Is that a rifle barrel sticking out from under the passenger seat?
-Ahh shit.
-C’mon dude, why not just say something?
+I lean my head down to the passenger side window, point to my M4 and ask, “ayu 'aslihatin?” <any weapons?> .
+He shakes his head no. I point to the glove compartment and say, “Aiftah hadha” <open this>.
+He seems confused.
+My eyes scan around while I wait for him to respond.
+Wait, what is that?
+Is that a rifle barrel poking out from under the passenger seat?
+Ahh shit, c’mon dude, why not just say something?
 A voice in my head says He’s not a threat.
 He looks like he's a father.
-Let him go on to his work or his family’.
+Let him go to his family’.
 Another voice says “What if I’m wrong?
 What if he shoots someone on my team?”
 I notice he looks worried.
-I raise my rifle, point it at him and shout down the road to my squad leader “Need some help here!”.
+I raise my rifle, point it directly at him and shout down the road to my squad leader, 'Need some help here!'

-That’s one example of how a past-tense memory can shift into present tense.
+That’s one example of shifting a past-tense memory into present tense.

 Either way, we make the shift one line at a time: